The Torlonia, their collection and a new museum: a true event!

 There is nothing wrong with a menu in the restaurant window, or by the door – we actually think it’s helpful and avoids embarrassing situations where you sit, look at the menu and then leave because you didn’t find anything interesting.
-What is problematic is the other kind of menus, those that are more billboard-like than sheets of paper.
+What is problematic is the other kind of menus, those that are more billboard-like.
 When you see them, you’ll recognize them straight away.

 Again, there is nothing bad about trying to be helpful to foreigners visiting, but when several translations are on the menu you’re perusing, that’s the sign that authentic food is not the focus of the establishment you’re in.

 An authentic restaurant will close between lunch and dinner, so that, among other things, the kitchen can be cleaned thoroughly – laws are super strict here.
 And speaking of dinner, Romans tend to have this particular meal anytime after 8PM.

 If you want to have dinner anytime between 5PM or 6.30PM because this is your personal preference, know that authentic restaurants will not be ready with their line then, and the menu will barely have been decided by the chef.